 Doggie Day Care

 When it comes time for the introduction, experts recommend that you let someone else carry the baby initially.
-Great your pet in a calm manner, and lead your pet to the baby.
-If things get to excited, instead of punishing your pet, remove the baby and let your pet calm down.
+Greet your pet in a calm manner and lead your pet to the baby.
+If things get to excited, help your pet calm down by removing the baby instead of pushing the pet.

 “Make every attempt to resume normal life for the pet,” says Alanna Levine, MD, a spokeswoman for the American Academy of Pediatrics and pediatrician in private practice in Tappan, N.Y.
 “If he was allowed on the couch before, continue to allow him up there.
 And be careful not to discipline your pet every time he comes near the new baby.”

 Some dogs find it comforting to spend time in a crate, but this must be an established preference before the baby arrives.
 Putting the dog in a crate whenever the baby is around can be traumatic and should be avoided, Peterson says.

 Supervising Your Pet and Baby's Relationship

 Animals are unpredictable, and babies make erratic movements, which may frighten pets.
 This is why you should always be present when your baby and pet are in the same room.

 When your baby is old enough to crawl or walk, teach her to stay away from your pet's toys, food bowls, and litter boxes.
 Child safety gates can keep babies away from litter boxes while still offering cats access to the facilities.